catsbyy/cateno/README.md

 # Cateno

 A cause-and-effect history explorer.
-Pick a scenario, start at the anchor event, and follow the chain — forward into consequences, backward into causes.
+Pick a scenario, start at the anchor event, and follow the chain — exploring what led there and what came next.

 Built with React, TypeScript, React Flow, and Tailwind CSS.